-Morrison ‘Mosh’ Spence has vowed to return to the peak of Roseberry Topping just months after being airlifted from the landmark while suffering from a heart attack.
+Morrison ‘Mosh’ Spence successfully returned to the peak of Roseberry Topping in the same year he was airlifted from the landmark while suffering from a heart attack.

 The 49-year-old from Middlesbrough was on a charity walk with his friends and family at the famous North York Moors hill when he started to feel unwell halfway up.

 Having often been described as the ‘fit and active one’ in the family, he was determined to reach the top.

 Mosh Spence managed to achieve this goal with the rest of his friends and family, but soon afterwards, he collapsed.

 He said: “I didn’t feel too good, but I managed to get to the top, and that’s all that mattered at the time.”